Hawaii Ocean Time-series (HOT)

 Figure 13 and Figure 14 show contoured time-series data for oxygen in the upper 1000 dbar at Station ALOHA.
 The oxygen data show a strong oxycline between 400 and 625 dbar (26.25-27.0 σθ), and an oxygen minimum centered near 800 dbar (27.2 σθ).
 Recurrent drops in the oxygen concentration can be seen throughout the time-series between 25 and 26.25 σθ.
 These features are accompanied by a decrease in salinity and an increase in the nutrient concentration.
 The anomalous low oxygen centered at 400 dbar in early 2001 is due to an eddy observed during HOT-122.
 A similar low oxygen feature is centered at 350 dbar in May 2012 (HOT-241).

 The oxygen minimum exhibits some interannual variability, with values less then 30 µmol kg-1 frequently appearing during the time-series.
 This variability can be seen in a plot of the mean oxygen in the intermediate waters spanning the oxygen minimum (27-27.8 σθ, Figure 31).
 Superimposed on this variability is a general trend towards lower oxygen values from 1989 throughout 1996, with an increase between 1997 and 2000, followed by a sharp decrease during 2001, and reaching record low values during the second half of 2002, and increasing sharply during 2003 and 2004 to reach record high values in mid-2004, decreasing again to values close to those in 2002 by the end of 2005 and in the Fall of 2007.
-An increase that started in late 2005 reached high values in mid-2010, followed by a decrease throughout late 2012 and then by a sharp increase in 2014 and a decrease from 2015 through 2018, followed by an increase to record values in 2020.
+An increase that started in late 2005 reached high values in mid-2010, followed by a decrease throughout late 2012 and then by a sharp rise in 2014 and a decline from 2015 through 2018, followed by an increase to record values in 2020.

 The surface layer shows seasonality in oxygen concentrations, with the highest values in the winter.
 This pattern corresponds roughly to the minimum in surface layer temperature (Figure 1).

-A contour plot of dissolved oxygen concentration in the upper 200 dbar of the water column from 1988-2021 based on analyses of water samples collected at discrete depths is shown in Figure 15.
+A contour plot of dissolved oxygen concentration in the upper 200 dbar of the water column from 1988-2022 based on analyses of water samples collected at discrete depths is shown in Figure 15.
 Dissolved oxygen shows a maximum between 60 and 110m depth that develops during the summer-fall.
 This maximum, presumably of biological origin, is typically eroded during the winter.